tsvsys/dab-pve-templates/README.md

 added a script /etc/rc.local and enabled the rc-local.service systemd unit in order to show the VM IP address in a ProxmoxVE VM Console

+NOTE: ALL templates are set to zstd format, they will work only on PVE v7
 ```